haskus/haskus-system/README.md

 ## Formats

-Haskus provides support for some file formats (e.g., ELF, DWARF, CPIO) and some file system formats (e.g., ISO9660).
+Haskus system provides support for some file formats (e.g., ELF, DWARF, CPIO) and some file system formats (e.g., ISO9660).
 These can be used to interact with Linux (e.g., to look up for functions in the vDSO ELF image), to build initramfs images or bootable disk images, etc.

 * Haskus.Format.Compression: some compression algorithms and containers
 * Haskus.Format.CPIO: CPIO archive format